 This two-loop system prevents a dog from slipping out of the collar in the way that they are able to with others and is a humane method of training.
 It also doesn’t pull tightly or choke the dog in the way a choke collar does.

 It isn’t much different from a flat or rolled collar, so there are still some potential dangers.
 It also needs to be correctly adjusted to prevent a dog from being strangled regardless of how tight the collar becomes.
 It can be difficult or even impossible to attach an ID tag on to a Martingale, as it may get caught and cause the collar to tighten.
 Also, it isn’t necessarily effective during training, as it won’t stop the dog from pulling unless certain techniques are used.

 Although there is some controversy surrounding choke collars, many people still use them.
 Most commonly fashioned out of chain or rope, they are often used with larger dogs that can be difficult to train, as it is thought the sharp tug on the collar will help to control them more effectively.
 The idea is that the dog will then learn not to pull because they won’t want to feel the sharp tug.

 It can be used to control large dogs that may be difficult to handle.

 Some consider this type of collar to be an inhumane method of training because of the potential to cause pain and damage to a dog’s throat and neck.
-There is even the risk of neurological damage, if the force of the tugs are large enough.
+There is even the risk of neurological damage if the force of the tugs is large enough.
 Also, a dog can be strangled if the collar gets caught on something.
 Many people agree with only using a choke collar for training purposes, rather than walking on a daily basis.
 As with others, there are risks with using this type on breeds with short noses and bulging eyes.